What are Tylenol Poisoning in Cats?

 Tylenol (or acetaminophen) is an over-the-counter pain reliever.
 In headache, menstrual relief, and cold medications, Tylenol is often combined with other drugs.
-With proper usage, this medication is relatively safe for humans but can be deadly to cats and dogs.
+With proper usage, this medication is relatively safe for humans, but it can be deadly to cats and dogs.

 Tylenol poisoning occurs when a feline ingests Tylenol-containing drugs.
 Since Tylenol is formulated for humans, it doesn’t take much to reach toxic doses in our much smaller feline counterparts.
-Well-meaning pet parents may offer Tylenol to their fur-baby as a pain reliever and may accidentally give them too much.
-Symptoms of Tylenol poisoning can occur in doses as low as 10 milligrams per kilogram of body weight.
+Well-meaning pet parents may offer Tylenol to their fur-baby as a pain reliever, not knowing that's unsafe for cats.
+Symptoms of Tylenol poisoning can occur in doses as low as 10 milligrams per kilogram of body weight, and it's vital that you seek immediate veterinary attention if your cat consumes this medication.

 Can you give a cat Tylenol?
 How much Tylenol is fatal to a cat?
 How is Tylenol poisoning treated?
 Read on to find out.

-Symptoms of Tylenol poisoning can be very severe, especially in small cats.
-Symptoms of Tylenol poisoning in cats include:
+The symptoms of Tylenol poisoning in cats can be very severe, especially in small cats.
+Symptoms include:

 Pet parents often mistake Tylenol as a safe drug for pets and give it to their cat, unaware of the dangerous effects this drug can have on them.
 Unlike humans, a cat’s liver is unable to process Tylenol effectively.
 When cats ingest Tylenol, their body excretes toxic byproducts that can harm the liver and interfere with the ability of blood cells to transport oxygen (a condition called methemoglobinemia).